 Polishing stainless steel appliances like refrigerators, cooker hobs, dishwashers, and freezers could also help in maintaining them.
 An appliance maintenance expert is advisable to do this job for you.
 But if you think that you can do the polishing, then you can also surely do it by yourself.
 A quick trick is to use a chloride-free toothpaste to shine the stainless appliance.
 You need to buff it using a soft bristle brush, and your appliance will be looking good as new.
 But take note that it is just a short-term remedy.
 An expert’s help is still advised.

 5. Keep Them Dry After Using

-Last on the list is to keep away your stainless appliances from liquids.
+Last on the list is to keep away your stainless steel appliance from liquids.
 Leaving some liquids like water, and other solution could lead to deep marks and staining.
 So after every use, it is advisable to wipe them clean.
 Appliances like cooker hobs, kettles, and air pots are the usual victim of liquid splashes.
 If these appliances are left with water, and other substances, rusting might also be present.
 Which is a tougher battle to handle when it comes to maintaining appliances.
 A quick DIY hack to make these stainless steel appliances waterproof is by splashing few drops of olive oil into them and wiping them dry with a soft cloth.
 It does not only make it waterproof, but it also serves as a polishing agent.

-These simple tips on maintaining your stainless steel appliances are just as easy as learning ABC.
+These simple tips on maintaining your stainless steel appliance are just as easy as learning ABC.
 All you have to do is to properly apply the knowledge.
 Your appliances will surely be flawless and good looking, added the plus that they could also withstand the ravishing power of aging.
 These hacks are not only for cleaning, but they could also be used to maintain them to last for ages